Yandex Cloud

 Specify the relevant parameters:

-• configSpec.clickhouse.resources.diskSize: ClickHouse® host storage size in bytes.
+• configSpec.clickhouse.resources.diskSize: ClickHouse® host storage size, in bytes.

-• configSpec.zookeeper.resources.diskSize: ZooKeeper host storage size in bytes.
+• configSpec.zookeeper.resources.diskSize: ZooKeeper host storage size, in bytes.

-3. View the server response to make sure the request was successful.
+3. View the server response to make sure your request was successful.

-1. Get an IAM token for API authentication and put it into the environment variable:
+1. Get an IAM token for API authentication and save it as an environment variable:

 export IAM_TOKEN="<IAM_token>"